Code-Institute-Submissions/milestone-project-53/README.md

 ## 2.3 Donate Alert
 Below the nav bar is a dismissable donate request which only loads on first entry to the site.

-For larger screens this is moved to the bottom of the page, and a donate button replaces the ability to dismiss the alert.
+For larger screens this is moved to the bottom of the page, and a donate button replaces the ability to dismiss the alert. to make better use of screen space.

 ## 2.4 Welcome section
 A welcome section includes a welcome text, which is reduced for smaller screens, and a video introduction to the resources.